jcjorel/ec2-spot-converter/README.md

 yet possible "in-place" through an AWS EC2 API so the tool will terminate and replace the Spot instance preserving all attributes but updating the instance type (or CPU options) during the process.

-Specify options `--instance-type` and/or `--cpu-options`on an existing Spot instance to start conversion.
+Specify options `--target-instance-type` and/or `--cpu-options`on an existing Spot instance to start conversion.

 ### Fix Spot instance with 'IncorrectSpotRequestState Exception'